Accuracy Limits of Causal Trees for Individualized Treatment Effects: Main Results

+The constants in Theorem~\ref{thm: Mean Square Accuracy} do not depend on $K$ or $n$, and the displayed bounds are explicit in $K$.
+Consequently, the bounds imply integrated mean square consistency along any sequence $K=K_n$ satisfying $2^{K_n}\log^4(n)\log(np)/n\to0$ for no sample splitting and $2^{K_n}\log^5(n)/n\to0$ for honest sample splitting.

-The proof of this theorem is given in the supplemental appendix (see Section SA-1.2 for details).
-It leverages ideas and technical results from \cite{Gyorfi-etal_2002_book} and \cite{klusowski2024large}.
-Crucially, the result applies only when Assumption~\ref{assump: dgp} holds, that is, when $\tau(\bx)$ is constant.
-The main purpose of Theorem \ref{thm: Mean Square Accuracy} is to demonstrate that in the same basic setting when uniform convergence fails, causal decision trees nonetheless achieve favorable performance on average in an integrated mean‐squared sense.
-A natural way to interpret the juxtaposition between Theorem \ref{thm: Uniform Accuracy} and Theorem \ref{thm: Mean Square Accuracy} is related to the often claimed tension between causal inference and prediction in machine learning settings: adaptive causal trees can perform poorly pointwise (hence uniformly), but excellently on average, over the feature space.
+The expectation bounds in Theorem \ref{thm: Mean Square Accuracy} follow from the supplemental source results mapped at the opening of Supplemental Appendix, Section SA-1, and build on ideas from \cite{Gyorfi-etal_2002_book} and \cite{klusowski2024large}.
+Importantly, the result applies only under Assumption~\ref{assump: dgp}, that is, when the CATE function is constant.
+The purpose of this theorem is to highlight that, even in the same setting where uniform convergence is slow, causal decision trees can still achieve favorable performance in an integrated mean squared sense.
+It remains an open question whether near-optimal mean square convergence rates can be achieved over larger classes of functions by adaptive decision trees constructed using CART-type procedures.

+An interpretation of the contrast between Theorem \ref{thm: Uniform Accuracy} and Theorem \ref{thm: Mean Square Accuracy} relates to the often discussed tension between causal inference and prediction in machine learning.
+Adaptive causal trees may perform poorly pointwise and still perform well on average over the covariate space.
+Thus, average accuracy does not imply reliable pointwise estimation.
+Methods that perform well on average can still be unreliable when the task requires accurate estimates at specific covariate values.
+Consequently, adaptive recursive partitioning should be used with caution for heterogeneous prediction or causal inference tasks where pointwise or subgroup-level accuracy is important.

-From a technical perspective, the results in Theorem \ref{thm: Mean Square Accuracy} are new in the context of causal tree estimation and, notably, for the formal comparison between no-sample-splitting and honest implementations.
-Furthermore, our theoretical work in the supplemental appendix establishes the integrated mean‐squared error bounds with high-probability, enabling a sharper comparison with Theorem \ref{thm: Uniform Accuracy}.
-For example, for the case of no-sample-splitting, we show that
+From a technical perspective, the results in Theorem \ref{thm: Mean Square Accuracy} are new in the context of causal tree estimation, particularly for the formal comparison between no sample splitting and honest implementations.
+Supplemental Appendix, Section SA-1.3, gives probability versions of these integrated error bounds under the same assumptions, with the same rates $2^K\log^4(n)\log(np)/n$ for no sample splitting and $2^K\log^5(n)/n$ for honest sample splitting under the stated sample-size balance condition.